 Below is a list of what you will need to know/have before you begin writing your resume:

 Your resume is unique and reflects your own experiences.
 It is important to choose a visual format to your liking, along with a suitable structure for content.
 Be consistent with the presentation and content.
-Browse through the resume book at Career Development and choose a few resumes that you like.
+Browse through the resume book at Career Engagement and choose a few resumes that you like.
 Having these on hand will help you create your document.
 TIP: Do not use the Resume Templates in Microsoft Word.
 These can be helpful, but eventually they create a document which is difficult to edit.

 Ready, Set, Type!